 At Mondoro we truly believe in doing business by doing good with a social conscience.
 We believe there are ways that we can work to – do good while doing business and helping the world.

-We Actually Care
+Mondoro And Our Social Conscience – We Actually Care

-One of the first things that any company who wants to make a difference needs to do is actually care.
+One of the first things that any company that wants to make a difference needs to do is actually care.
 If you do not care then nothing will happen or it will just be empty words.

 We believe that anyone can donate money.
 Anyone can sponsor a little league team or buy a ton of girl scout cookies to support a girl scout troop.
-But its actually caring that makes the difference.
+But it’s actually caring that makes the difference.

 We care as we actively seek out and try to work with women-owned and small family-run manufacturing enterprises in our supply chain.
-The reason we do this is that time-and-time again research has shown that women will re-invest their money in their families and others.
+The reason we do this is that time and time again research has shown that women will re-invest their money in their families and others.
 So this means our money, and your money when you buy from us has a far greater impact than it would otherwise have.

 As Melinda Gates has said:

-Giving Back is Part of What We Do
+At Mondoro – Giving Back is Part of What We Do

 We have made giving back a part of what we do every working day in Mondoro.
 We spend a lot of time out in the handicraft villages in North Vietnam.
 Though working in these villages can be difficult at times to get out products at the desired quality and price required, we are also actively making a difference in the lives of the women in the villages and their families.